 In Chile, bread is king, delicious, plentiful and cheap.
-We eat it alone, with our meals o as a “sanguches” (Chilean for the sandwich)
+We eat it alone, with our meals o as a “sanguches” (Chilean for the sandwich), this Churrasco is one of the foundational ones.

 VISIT ALSO: THE 10 BEST TRADITIONAL CHILEAN RECIPES